acou12/iris/src/lib/content/algorithms/ordered-dictionary/ordered-dictionary-outline.md

 # The Abstract Data Type

 - ordered dictionaries have the same abstract representation as dictionaries. they are partial functions.
-- there is one extra requirement: the domain K must be _linearly ordered_. formally, we must provide along with our domain type KK a relation <= on KK that is transitive and total.
+- there is one extra requirement: the domain KK must be _linearly ordered_. formally, we must provide along with our domain type KK a relation <= on KK that is transitive and total.
 - this order provides extra methods.

-get(k) - return f(k)
+has(k) - return whether k in K get(k) - return f(k)
-put(v) - assign f(k) = v
+put(k, v) - assign f(k) = v
 delete(v) - remove k from K
 successor(k) - return the smallest k' in K such that k < k'. predecessor(k) - return the largest k' in K such that k' < k